dotnetconfig/dotnet-config/README.md

 # Who

-The following are tools that leverage *.netconfig* to provide flexible configuration persistence
+The following are some of the tools that leverage *.netconfig* to provide flexible configuration persistence
 options:

 [![dotnet-eventgrid](https://img.shields.io/nuget/v/dotnet-eventgrid.svg?color=royalblue&label=dotnet-eventgrid)](https://dotnetconfig.org/who/dotnet-eventgrid)